 - Holding the head in unusual position.
 Anything that requires holding the head in an unusual way for long periods of time could cause neck strains and sprains.
 Some examples include having a long conversation while cradling a phone between the head and shoulder, or spending an afternoon looking up at an air show.

 - Whiplash.
-In a whiplash injury, the head and neck are forced suddenly forward and immediately backward with a great deal of force.
+In a whiplash injury, the head and neck are forced suddenly backward and immediately forward with a great deal of force.
 The soft tissues along and near the cervical spine can be torn or ruptured as a result.
 This type of injury commonly occurs in an auto accident that involves a rear-end collision.

 Sometimes a muscle strain or spasm is not just a soft tissue injury.
 In some cases, a problem in the cervical spine could be causing a neck muscle to spasm in response.